Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 "Huh?"
 Naruto seemed confused by her question.

 "Is it Bukemono's?" she guessed, though even as she said it she knew it wasn't true.
 Still, it was nice to fantasize about.
-That was where Sakura would be going after all; maybe she would see them and see what a dish Naruto turned out to be.
+That was where Sakura would be going after all; maybe she would see them and see the sort of arm-candy Naruto could pull off.
 Then Forehead would be the jealous one.

 Then again, maybe she didn't want to run into Sakura.
-Maybe the Fire Lord's son was riche and really good-looking.
+Maybe the Fire Lord's son was rich and really good-looking.

 The fantasizing woman was broken out of her thoughts by Naruto's next unsettling words.

 Ino stopped walking.
 She jerked her arm away from him.